codeclimate/codeclimate-rubocop/config/contents/layout/indentation_style.md

-This cop checks that the indentation method is consistent.
+Checks that the indentation method is consistent.
 Either tabs only or spaces only are used for indentation.

 ### Example: EnforcedStyle: spaces (default)